noahgibbs/demiurge-createjs/README.md

 # Demiurge-Createjs

-Demiurge-Createjs provides Websocket-based transport using the Faye library and CreateJS-based display for HTML games to use Demiurge.
+Demiurge-Createjs ("DCJS" for short) provides Websocket-based transport using the Faye library and CreateJS-based display for HTML games to use Demiurge.

 Demiurge, in turn, is a library for easy creation of gamelike physics and artificial intelligence using Ruby.

-Relevant technologies used by Demiurge-Createjs include:
+Relevant technologies used by DCJS include:

 * Websockets and other browser publish/subscribe messages using Faye
 * CreateJS